 What are the plans for the Allen Gallery?

-Hampshire Cultural Trust are planning an ambitious project to redesign and reinterpret the Allen Gallery’s collections, create multi-use community spaces and create a clearer visible link between the gallery and the garden.
+Hampshire Cultural Trust is currently undertaking an ambitious project to redesign and reinterpret the Allen Gallery’s collections, create multi-use community spaces and create a clearer visible link between the gallery and the garden.
 As part of the project, Hampshire Cultural Trust will also develop a new engagement programme aimed at attracting under-served community groups and create a thriving heritage hub for the community in Alton and the surrounding area.

 Who is funding the project?

-The National Lottery Heritage Fund (NLHF) is funding the first (developmental) phase of the project.
+The National Lottery Heritage Fund (NLHF) has funded the first (developmental) phase of the project.
 The National Lottery Heritage Fund supports projects that connect communities to the national, regional and local heritage of the UK.
 It is the largest dedicated grant funder of the UK’s heritage.
-Funding for the second phase will consist of an National Lottery Heritage Fund grant, fundraised income and Hampshire Cultural Trust self-investment.
+Funding for the second phase will consist of a National Lottery Heritage Fund grant, fundraised income and Hampshire Cultural Trust self-investment.

 How much has been granted?